Roxas (Kingdom Hearts): Appearances

 Kingdom Hearts 358/2 Days, a prequel to Kingdom Hearts II, reveals Roxas' life with Organization XIII.
 Unlike the other Organization members, he lacks memories of his previous life.
 Roxas is placed under Axel's watch and the two become friends.
 After Axel is sent to Castle Oblivion, Roxas is partnered with Xion, Organization XIII's fourteenth member and another Keyblade wielder, whom he befriends.
 Roxas reacts to the restoration of Sora's memories and starts questioning why he uses the Keyblade, causing him to doubt Organization XIII's motives.
 Upon discovering that Xion is a replica created by Xemnas from Sora's memories, Roxas is compelled to defect from Organization XIII to find answers and meet Sora.
-He is confronted by Xion, who Xemnas repurposed to absorb him so that she can become a complete replica; after she sacrifices herself by allowing Roxas to kill her so that Sora can regain his memories, she entrusts Roxas with freeing the hearts the Organization captured before returning to Sora's heart.
-While heading to confront Xemnas, Riku confronts Roxas and knocks him unconscious to help DiZ and Naminé wake Sora.
+He is confronted by Xion, who Xemnas repurposed to absorb him so that she can become a complete replica; after she sacrifices herself by allowing Roxas to kill her so that Sora can regain his memories, she entrusts Roxas with freeing the hearts the Organization has captured and then return to Sora's heart.
+While heading to confront Xemnas, Roxas is approached by Riku who knocks him unconscious to help DiZ and Naminé wake Sora.

 A virtual representation of Roxas appears as a boss in the mobile game Kingdom Hearts Coded, in which he confronts a virtual representation of Sora.
 He later appears in the ending as one of the people connected to Sora's heart who may return one day.
 Roxas makes a cameo appearance at the end of Kingdom Hearts Birth by Sleep, where he is shown with Xion and Axel eating sea-salt ice cream in Twilight Town, as well as in Kingdom Hearts 3D: Dream Drop Distance, where he contacts Axel and Sora through dreams.
 Roxas also appears in Shiro Amano's manga and Tomoko Kanemaki's novels, where he reprises his role from the video games.
-The book Kingdom Hearts: Another Report includes the novel Roxas–Somewhere in Time, which retells Roxas' days in Organization XIII, with the exception of his befriending Xion.
+The book Kingdom Hearts: Another Report includes the novel Roxas–Somewhere in Time, which retells Roxas' days in Organization XIII, with the exception of him befriending Xion.

 In Kingdom Hearts III, Roxas, Xion, and Naminé are resurrected after Ienzo, Vexen, and Demyx transfer their hearts into replica bodies, with Roxas joining the Guardians of Light in defeating Xehanort and closing Kingdom Hearts.
-Roxas and Xion join Lea on Twilight Town's clock tower, along with Isa, Hayner, Pence, and Olette, and eat ice cream together.
+Roxas and Xion join Lea on Twilight Town's clock tower—along with Isa, Hayner, Pence, and Olette—and eat ice cream together.
 They are then brought to Destiny Islands to celebrate their victory, where Roxas races with Riku and Terra on the beach.

 Roxas also appears in Super Smash Bros.
 Ultimate as a spirit.
+He also appears as an outfit in Fortnite, as part of the game's Kingdom Hearts collaboration.